Electron correlations in cubic paramagnetic perovskite Sr(V,Mn)O$_{3}$ -- Results from fully self-consistent self-energy embedding calculations: Conclusions

 \section{Conclusions}

 We have analyzed single-particle spectral functions of two paradigmatic strongly correlated cubic perovskites.
 Our starting point was the description of the solid in a Bloch-wave basis consisting of Gaussian orbitals, which allows for a clear attribution of correlation physics to individual atomic orbitals.
 By analyzing strong correlations in multiple choices of impurity orbitals, we showed that the usual procedure of isolating $3$-$5$ local orbitals near the Fermi energy is insufficient to describe the physics of these systems if ab-initio Coulomb interactions are used.
-We also illustrated that an interpretation in terms of `Hund's physics' with empirically adjusted interaction parameters of low-lying bands is not necessary.
+We have also illustrated that an interpretation in terms of `Hund's physics' with empirically adjusted interaction parameters of low-lying bands is not necessary.
 Rather, by systematically adding non-perturbative correlations, also to orbitals not immediately adjacent to the Fermi energy, we could show a gradual convergence of most aspects of the spectral function to the experimental result.

-In the case of SrVO$_3$, we presented that the standard DMFT interpretation of the material as a correlated 3-orbital `Hunds' metal with a three-peak structure of lower and upper Hubbard side-peaks, as well as a central quasiparticle peak, is not consistent with our more precise formulation, in agreement with $GW$+EDMFT results in Ref.~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20} and cumulant expansion results based on quasiparticle $GW$ in Ref.~\cite{SrVO3_Gatti13}.
-In this material, the absence of the lower satellite from our calculations indicates that additional physics arising either from non-local processes, higher bands, or/and inter-orbital cross-correlations is important.
+In the case of SrVO$_3$, we presented that the standard DMFT interpretation of the material as a correlated 3-orbital `Hunds' metal with a three-peak structure of lower and upper Hubbard side-peaks, as well as a central quasiparticle peak, is not consistent with our formulation.
+Through the explicit inclusion of O $2p$ impurities, we also showed that O $2p$ orbitals do not contribute to the lower/upper incoherent feature at around -1.8/3.0 eV.
+The absence of the lower satellite from our calculations indicates that additional physics arising either from non-local processes, higher bands, or/and inter-orbital cross-correlations is important.
 In the case of SrMnO$_3$, we illustrated the importance of the feedback of the strongly correlated self-energy to the remainder of weakly correlated orbitals present in the system, leading successfully to an insulating behavior in PM phase.

 In contrast to other methods commonly in use, the procedures employed in this paper are uniquely defined in terms of Gaussian basis sets, choice of correlated orbitals, and choice of correlated subspaces, making every step of the calculation independently reproducible.